VAR-MATH: Probing True Mathematical Reasoning in LLMS via Symbolic Multi-Instance Benchmarks: VAR-MATH

 \subsection{Data Processing}

-The data transformation pipeline begins with systematic problem selection from established mathematical benchmarks, focusing on AMC23 and AIME24, which represent two distinct tiers of competition-level difficulty.
-Each selected problem undergoes symbolic abstraction, implemented by domain experts through a structured four-step methodology:
+Building on the principle of symbolic variabilization, the data transformation pipeline systematically converts problems from established mathematical benchmarks into variabilized form.
+We focus on AMC23 and AIME24\&25, which represent two distinct tiers of competition-level difficulty.
+Each selected problem undergoes symbolic abstraction through a structured four-step methodology:

-\begin{itemize} \item \textbf{Structural analysis.} We begin by analyzing the algebraic structure of each problem and identifying the relationships between input parameters and expected solutions.

-\item \textbf{Symbolic parameterization.} Numerical constants are strategically replaced with variables in a manner that preserves the original semantic difficulty.
-Each variable is assigned a feasible domain, defined contextually for the problem.
-Multiple representations of feasible sets are supported, as summarized in Table~\ref{table:def_var}.

-\item \textbf{Parametric solution formulation.} Answers are expressed as symbolic functions of the defined variables.
-Different answer formats are supported, including constants, set-mappings, and algebraic expressions (see Table~\ref{table:def_var}).
+\begin{itemize} \item \textbf{Structural analysis.} Each problem is first solved independently by a mathematics expert.
+The expert works through the full reasoning process and cross-checks it against the official golden solution.
+This step identifies the algebraic structure of the problem, determines which quantities are essential constants, and isolates the core symbolic variables that drive the solution.
+We deliberately preserve the ratios or relationships that appear in the original derivation to maintain semantic fidelity.

+\item \textbf{Symbolic parameterization.} Key numerical constants are then replaced with symbolic variables.
+Feasible domains for each variable are chosen to stay close to the scale of the original values (e.g., an original value $x=5$ may become a variable ranging from $2$ to $8$), while ensuring that the mathematical meaning of the problem remains valid.
+In constructing these domains, we apply domain restrictions from the derivation (such as positivity, non-vanishing denominators, or geometric constraints).
+Both continuous ranges and discrete sets are supported, as summarized in Table~\ref{table:def_var}.